 Australia not only has the excellence for providing international education but great opportunities also to form a global network.
 Over the years, the educational institutes of Australia have nurtured the needs of its students by focusing on practical learning and a thorough understanding of different topics.

-Like other countries, the education system of Australia is mainly divided into three broad areas - Primary School, Secondary/Senior Secondary School and Territory Education.
+Like other countries, the education system of Australia is mainly divided into three broad areas - Primary School, Secondary/Senior Secondary School and Tertiary Education.

 Primary School: It runs for seven or eight years, starting from Kindergarten

 Secondary School: It starts from the years 7 to 10 or 8 to 10 and runs for three or four years

 - Senior Secondary: It starts from the years 11 and 12 and runs for two years.